About two years ago I learned a simple 10-minute practice that undercuts the root of anxiety.

 - Ask whatever Higher Power you have to remove the feeling.

 - Share how you feel with at least one trusted friend (a SAFE person in your life).

 Can you train your brain to not have anxiety?

-Anxiety was planted into my subconscious by a certain way of living.
+Anxiety was planted into my subconscious through a certain way of living.
 There is a hidden destructive message running in my mind like a broken record.
 But I don’t see this message.

-To retrain my brain not to have anxiety, I must break the secrecy and speak up about how I feel.
+To retrain my brain, I must break the secrecy and speak up about how I feel.
 This way, I slowly become aware of this hidden record.
 My record says: “You are on your own.
 You must control everything.
 You must be god.”

 When I become conscious of this hidden message, I gradually realize that it’s false.
 No, I am not omnipotent.
 No, I don’t wield absolute power in my little world.
 There’s a Higher Power greater than me.
 I can let go of my need to control.

 The only way out of unconsciousness is to grow in consciousness.
 Unconsciousness cannot survive the light.

 “The eye is the lamp of the body.
 If your eyes are good, your whole body will be full of light.”Jesus